dotnet/corefx/Documentation/building/cross-building.md

 ==================================

 Through cross compilation, on Linux it is possible to build CoreFX for arm or arm64.
-It is almost similiar to the cross compilation procedure of CoreCLR.
+It is very similar to the cross compilation procedure of CoreCLR.

 Requirements
 ------------